Issue No. 15

 We have a variety of experienced hernia surgeons.
 Many patients are also sent to us by other physicians for repair of hernias that have recurred.
 (Scar tissue can form inside the abdomen and distort normal anatomy after an operation, which increases the complexity of repair for recurrent hernias.)
 There is an emphasis on performing minimally invasive surgery for appropriate patients.
 Often, we will repair these large hernias with small incisions and advanced laparoscopic techniques.
 This usually leads to less pain after surgery and faster recovery time.
 Many options exist for complex hernia repair, including component separation, which can dramatically reduce the recurrence rate for large hernias.

-Join Johns Hopkins minimally invasive surgeon Hien Nguyen, M.D., for an in-depth description of common types of hernias (inguinal, incisional, hiatal, umbilical, ventral and sports), what causes them, how they are repaired, when to have surgery, and how to prevent them.
-Minimally invasive advances in surgery will be described.
-Refreshments will be served.
-Visit hopkinsmedicine.org/healthseminars to register.
+Hien Nguyen, M.D., Johns Hopkins minimally invasive surgeon, describes the common types of hernias (inguinal, incisional, hiatal, umbilical, ventral and sports), what causes them, how they are repaired, when to have surgery, and how to prevent them in the vide: Battle of the Bulge: Common Hernias and Their Treatment.

 For more information, appointments or consultations, call 877-546-1872.